On average, real estate agents in Ohio can expect to make $73k, according to Indeed.com. Earnings vary based on location, niche, and experience.

 Note: Costs are subject to be changed by the state at any time.

-Ohio Online Real Estate Academy has partnered with The CE Shop to help market Davis University’s courses.
+Ohio Online Real Estate Academy has partnered with Hondros College to help market their online courses.

 Access information regarding the state licensing exam process administered by PSI.